Graduate News and Events

 Doctoral students who have an upcoming dissertation oral defense will be posted on our website to help raise awareness of the research our graduate students are doing.
 So why not take this oppurtunity to learn about the research that our graduate students are doing!

 Events and Workshops

-The Graduate School will be hosting several information sessions during the fall semester; find out if graduate school is right for you!
+The Graduate School will be hosting several information sessions during the spring semester; find out if graduate school is right for you!
 Plan to attend in Durham or Manchester and learn more: What is grad school?
 Why should I consider it?
 What does UNH offer?
 How do I apply and how do I fund it?
-Visit the Graduate School registration page to sign up!